marchof/cloud-workload-authentication/content/05-gcp.md

 This approach ensures that only workloads with valid, authorized identities can interact with GCP platform APIs, and all actions are auditable via Cloud Audit Logs.

 ## Local Development

+When developing locally, workloads do not have access to GCP-managed service accounts or the metadata server.
+Instead, developers should use one of the following best practices to authorize local workloads:

+- **gcloud CLI Authentication:** Use the Google Cloud CLI (`gcloud auth application-default login`) to authenticate with your Google account.
+The Google Cloud SDKs and client libraries will automatically use these credentials for API requests.
+- **Service Account Keys:** Download a service account key in JSON format from the Google Cloud Console and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to this file.
+This allows the SDKs to use the service account for authentication.
+- **Environment Variables and Secret Management:** Never hard-code credentials in source code.
+Use environment variable files (`.env`) or secret management tools to inject credentials securely during development.
+- **IAM Roles:** Use service accounts with least-privilege IAM roles for development, and avoid using production credentials.

+Always follow the principle of least privilege and avoid using production credentials for local development.
+Regularly rotate credentials and audit their usage to minimize risk.